Folksonomy: Elements and types

-Folksonomy vs. taxonomy
+Folksonomy versus taxonomy

 'Taxonomy' refers to a hierarchical categorization in which relatively well-defined classes are nested under broader categories.
 A folksonomy establishes categories (each tag is a category) without stipulating or necessarily deriving a hierarchical structure of parent-child relations among different tags.
 (Work has been done on techniques for deriving at least loose hierarchies from clusters of tags.)

 Supporters of folksonomies claim that they are often preferable to taxonomies because folksonomies democratize the way information is organized, they are more useful to users because they reflect current ways of thinking about domains, and they express more information about domains.
 Critics claim that folksonomies are messy and thus harder to use, and can reflect transient trends that may misrepresent what is known about a field.

 An empirical analysis of the complex dynamics of tagging systems, published in 2007, has shown that consensus around stable distributions and shared vocabularies does emerge, even in the absence of a central controlled vocabulary.
 For content to be searchable, it should be categorized and grouped.
 While this was believed to require commonly agreed on sets of content describing tags (much like keywords of a journal article), some research has found that in large folksonomies common structures also emerge on the level of categorizations.

 Accordingly, it is possible to devise mathematical models of collaborative tagging that allow for translating from personal tag vocabularies (personomies) to the vocabulary shared by most users.

 Folksonomy is unrelated to folk taxonomy, a cultural practice that has been widely documented in anthropological and folkloristic work.
 Folk taxonomies are culturally supplied, intergenerationally transmitted, and relatively stable classification systems that people in a given culture use to make sense of the entire world around them (not just the Internet).

 The study of the structuring or classification of folksonomy is termed folksontology.
 This branch of ontology deals with the intersection between highly structured taxonomies or hierarchies and loosely structured folksonomy, asking what best features can be taken by both for a system of classification.
 The strength of flat-tagging schemes is their ability to relate one item to others like it.
 Folksonomy allows large disparate groups of users to collaboratively label massive, dynamic information systems.
 The strength of taxonomies are their browsability: users can easily start from more generalized knowledge and target their queries towards more specific and detailed knowledge.
 Folksonomy looks to categorize tags and thus create browsable spaces of information that are easy to maintain and expand.